worksona/the-sodanovels/the-next-listener/The-Next-Listener.md

 Roth was quiet for a long moment.
 "That part...
 I was never fully cleared for.
 But I knew it existed.
 Something about establishing reference frames for interstellar navigation.
 Using the spacecraft positions to create a coordinate system that future missions could reference."

-"So Sarah Chen was right?"
+"So Liv Chen was right?"

 "Chen was right that something was there.
 Whether her interpretation was correct..."
 Roth shrugged.
 "The thing about Chen is she saw connections that maybe weren't there.
 Or maybe they were.
 Pattern recognition can be a curse.
 You see too much.
 Connect too many things.
 After a while, you can't tell what's signal and what's noise."